metabrainz/picard-docs/config/options_interface.rst

 **Use built-in search rather than looking in browser**

     When this option is enabled the search for albums, artists or tracks will show the results in a dialog.
-    By default this option is disabled and Picard will open a search on MusicBrainz.org in your default web browser.
+    By default this option is enabled.
+If this option is disabled Picard will open a search on MusicBrainz.org in your default web browser.

 **Use advanced query syntax**